License GuideSOC 47-2151

 Read more

-You'll face two parts on your plumbing contractor exam.
-The first section covers national plumbing codes and standards that apply everywhere.
-The second tests your state's specific laws and regulations.
-Most states outsource testing to companies like PSI, Pearson VUE, or Prometric, who administer the exam at testing centers.
+You'll take a plumbing contractor exam split into two sections.
+The national portion covers uniform plumbing codes and practices that apply everywhere.
+The state-law section tests your knowledge of local regulations specific to where you're applying.
+Most states outsource testing to vendors like PSI, Pearson VUE, or Prometric, who handle scheduling and administration.
 You'll need to pass both sections to earn your license.
-The passing score typically falls between 70% and 80%, though your state may set its own threshold.
-Check your state's licensing board for exact requirements and exam dates.
+Check your state's requirements for the exact passing score, number of questions, and time limits, as these vary.

 Renewal